aerogear/graphback/docs/gettingstarted.md

 ## Creating/updating your database from your data model

-Graphback will create or update the database configured in `graphback.json` using the types defined in your data model.
+Graphback will create or update the database configured in `graphback.json` file, using the types defined in your data model.

 ```gql
 type User {